 So, how do we actually capture all these important brand elements into our Instagram images?

-31 Day’s of Intentional Insta-Business Action to Build Our Brands on Instagram
+25 Days of Intentional Instagram Business Action to Build Our Brands on Instagram

-For the next 30 days, I challenge you to post to Instagram, sharing relevant, interesting, and artistic behind the scenes images that don’t only include food and babies.
-Think outside the box with me as we tackle our Instagram feeds this month with inspiring and creative business-focused daily photo challenges.
+For the next 25 days, we challenge you to post to Instagram, sharing relevant, interesting, and artistic behind the scenes images that don’t only include food or flat lays.
+Think “outside the box” with us as we tackle our Instagram feeds with inspiring and creative business-focused daily photo challenges.

 *Note: Day 1 starts on a Monday in order to keep with the weekly/daily focuses.

 The lady or gentleman behind the brand!
 Mondays are a great day to share a little more you.
 And not just the typical selfie, but an action shot of you living and breathing your personal brand.

 Technology and Business Organization.
 Each Tuesday, you’ll be prompted to capture and share a business resource, be it your favorite tech, your calendar system, or your tangible tools.
 Tuesdays are for supporting HOW you do what you do by focusing on the tools and resources you use to manage and maintain your brand.

 Client Project and Professional Workflow.
 Take the midweek to share a behind the scenes glance at your creative process.
 Be it featuring a recent client project, a particular phase in your workflow, or your creative materials in action (workbooks, notebooks, post-its, etc… This helps your followers envision not only HOW you work, but WHO you work with so they can then begin to picture themselves working with you too.